khrona/UnityAwe/README.md

+UnityAwe is a Unity3D wrapper for the Awesomium Web-Browser Framework.
+It allows you to render and interact with web-pages within any Unity3D scene.

-UnityAwe is a simple drag-and-drop C# script for using Awesomium in Unity.
-Simply add WebTexture.cs, WebCoreHelper.cs, and AwesomiumMono.dll to your assets folder and drag the "WebTexture" script onto any game object or GUI texture.
+Simply add `WebTexture.cs`, `WebCoreHelper.cs`, and `AwesomiumMono.dll` to your assets folder and drag the "WebTexture" script onto any game object or GUI texture.

-Be sure to include AwesomiumMono's dll and dependencies (everything within the build/bin/release folder in the SDK) in the assets folder and in Unity's editor folder.
+Be sure to also include the contents of the Awesomium SDK (everything within the `build/bin/release` folder in the SDK) in your assets folder and in Unity's editor folder.

 To build AwesomiumMono, please check out khrona/AwesomiumSharp on GitHub.

 Unity's Editor folder locations:

-Windows = C:\Program Files\Unity\Editor
+Windows = `C:\Program Files\Unity\Editor`

-Mac = /Applications/Unity/Unity.app/Contents/Frameworks
+Mac = `/Applications/Unity/Unity.app/Contents/Frameworks`

+---

 Getting this working with Mac OSX can be a little complicated so I have provided full directions below: